-- 1. Position the valve on the turntable and secure with the capscrews, washers and lockwashers. - 2.
-Connect the hydraulic hoses to the valve ports as tagged during removal. - 3.
-Start the engine and check for leaks.
+- 1. Position the valve on the turntable and secure with the capscrews, washers and lockwashers. - Connect the hydraulic hoses to the valve ports as tagged during removal. - Start the engine and check for leaks.
 Make repairs as needed. - 4.
-Depress the brake pedal several times to cause the brake valve to charge.
-Make several turns with the steering wheel, and swing the superstructure left and right.
+Depress the brake pedal several times, make several turns with the steering wheel, and swing the superstructure left and right.
 Verify the brakes, swing, and front steering work properly.